MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/authentication/cant-sign-in-office-365-multiple-domain-federation.md

 ---
-title: AADSTS50107 when trying to sign in to Office 365 with multiple domain federation
+title: AADSTS50107 when trying to sign in to Office 365 with multiple domain federations
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm